wp-plugins/ns-cloner-site-copier/readme.txt

 3. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==
+= 2.1.4.6 =
+* Fixed critical bug that was causing incompatibilities with some plugins that install their own tables to the database and in some cases the cloning operation was leaving a single custom table behind in the clone.
+This primarily affected Calendar plugins or other plugins where the table name began with higher letters (a, b, c) after the prefix like wp_a*, wp_b*, wp_c*

 = 2.1.4.5 =
 * Added support for cloning the root site with ID 1 (YAY!
 PLEASE SEE STANDARD PRECAUTIONS AND NOTES ON DESCRIPTION PAGE)
 * Added support for WP Multisite when installed in a subdirectory rather than at the root of a domain (there were previously issues in this scenario)